Petroleum

-Petroleum, also known as crude oil, or simply oil, is a naturally occurring yellowish-black liquid mixture of mainly hydrocarbons, and is found in geological formations.
-The name petroleum covers both naturally occurring unprocessed crude oil and petroleum products that consist of refined crude oil.
-A fossil fuel, petroleum is formed when large quantities of dead organisms, mostly zooplankton and algae, are buried underneath sedimentary rock and subjected to both prolonged heat and pressure.
+Petroleum, also known as crude oil or simply oil, is a naturally occurring, yellowish-black liquid chemical mixture found in geological formations, consisting mainly of hydrocarbons.
+The term petroleum refers both to naturally occurring unprocessed crude oil, as well as to petroleum products that consist of refined crude oil.

-Petroleum is primarily recovered by oil drilling.
-Drilling is carried out after studies of structural geology, sedimentary basin analysis, and reservoir characterisation.
-Recent developments in technologies have also led to the exploitation of other unconventional reserves such as oil sands and oil shale.
+Petroleum is a fossil fuel formed over millions of years from anaerobic decay of organic materials from buried prehistoric organisms, particularly planktons and algae.
+It is estimated that 70% of the world's oil deposits were formed during the Mesozoic, 20% were formed in the Cenozoic, and only 10% were formed in the Paleozoic.
+Conventional reserves of petroleum are primarily recovered by drilling, which is done after a study of the relevant structural geology, analysis of the sedimentary basin, and characterization of the petroleum reservoir.
+There are also unconventional reserves such as oil sands and oil shale which are recovered by other means such as fracking.

 Once extracted, oil is refined and separated, most easily by distillation, into innumerable products for direct use or use in manufacturing.
-Products include fuels such as gasoline (petrol), diesel, kerosene and jet fuel; asphalt and lubricants; chemical reagents used to make plastics; solvents, textiles, refrigerants, paint, synthetic rubber, fertilizers, pesticides, pharmaceuticals, and thousands of others.
+Petroleum products include fuels such as gasoline (petrol), diesel, kerosene and jet fuel; bitumen, paraffin wax and lubricants; reagents used to make plastics; solvents, textiles, refrigerants, paint, synthetic rubber, fertilizers, pesticides, pharmaceuticals, and thousands of other petrochemicals.
 Petroleum is used in manufacturing a vast variety of materials essential for modern life, and it is estimated that the world consumes about 100 e6oilbbl each day.
-Petroleum production can be extremely profitable and was critical to global economic development in the 20th century, with some countries, so-called "oil states", gaining significant economic and international power because of their control of oil production.
+Petroleum production played a key role in industrialization and economic development, especially after the Second Industrial Revolution.
+Some petroleum-rich countries, known as petrostates, gained significant economic and international influence during the latter half of the 20th century due to their control of oil production and trade.

-Petroleum exploitation and use have had significant negative environmental and social consequences.
-Extraction, refining and burning of petroleum fuels all release large quantities of greenhouse gases, so petroleum is one of the major contributors to climate change.
-Other negative environmental effects include oil spills, and air and water pollution.
-Some of these effects have direct and indirect health consequences for humans.
-Oil has also been a source of conflict, leading to both state-led-wars and other conflicts.
-Production of petroleum is estimated to reach peak oil before 2035 as global economies lower dependencies on petroleum as part of climate change mitigation and a transition towards renewable energy and electrification.
+Petroleum is a non-renewable resource, and exploitation is damaging to both the natural environment, climate system and human health (see Health and environmental impact of the petroleum industry).
+Extraction, refining and burning of petroleum fuels reverse the carbon sink and release large quantities of greenhouse gases back into the Earth's atmosphere, so petroleum is one of the major contributors to anthropogenic climate change.
+Other negative environmental effects include direct releases, such as oil spills, as well as air and water pollution at almost all stages of use.
+Oil access and pricing have also been a source of domestic and geopolitical conflicts, leading to state-sanctioned oil wars, diplomatic and trade frictions, energy policy disputes and other resource conflicts.
+Production of petroleum is estimated to reach peak oil before 2035 as global economies lower dependencies on petroleum as part of climate change mitigation and a transition toward more renewable energy and electrification.